 From a young age I have found that my motivation to learn has been in an attempt to understand a society that is quite simply, a myriad of contradictions.
 The more there is to delve into, the more I am attracted to the idea of researching it.
 My interest in the social and psychological world was introduced to me when my nan got me a book on psychology at thirteen years old.
 My senses were awakened and I could not get enough knowledge from then on.

 My career has included providing family support alongside social care.
 I have also been an Emotional Wellbeing Worker at Barnardos.
-These have both given me a great insight into the way that people process information, feelings and events.
+I have worked with families affected by mental health issues, addiction, domestic violence and I have been a volunteer coordinator.
+These have all given me a great insight into the way that people process information, feelings and events.
 Writing for different audiences and communication at all levels has been a daily part of my life.